e2b-dev/e2b-cookbook/examples/hello-world-js/README.md

 # E2B Hello World for TypeScript & JavaScript

-This example shows how to add code interpreting to an LLM using the [Code Interpreter SDK](https://github.com/e2b-dev/code-interpreter).
+This example shows the minimal code for starting an [E2B Sandbox](https://e2b.dev/docs/quickstart), executing Python inside it and listing all files inside the root directory.

-## Official guide
-Visit the [official guide](https://e2b.dev/docs/hello-world/js) related to this example.

 ## Setup & run
 ### 1. Install dependencies